sdawood/dynamo-update-expression/README.md

 Can be used auto-version records, taking backward compatibility into consideration.
 See examples.

 Parameters:
-- original: original document.
+- `original`: original document.
 Optional in many of the use cases
-- versionPath: JSONPATH path to your version attribute of choice, default: '$.version'
+- `versionPath`: JSONPATH path to your version attribute of choice, default: '$.version'
-- newVersion: new value for the version attribute.
+- `newVersion`: new value for the version attribute.
 Optional in auto-versioning use cases.
-- condition: simple binary operato, condition expression would be for example: #version = :version, meaning the version attribute in DynamoDB < the selected version value (current or new)
+- `condition`: simple binary operato, condition expression would be for example: #version = :version, meaning the version attribute in DynamoDB < the selected version value (current or new)
-- orphans: see above.
+- `orphans`: see above.

 ##### Example: version-lock with auto versioning and backward compatibility
 ```js